Close

 The Social Security Administration calculates your monthly SSDI benefit using a formula.
 Typically, SSDI payments range around $1,358 per month.
 The amount of Social Security taxes paid over your life determines the monthly SSDI payment.

 To determine the monthly benefit for SSDI, the SSA uses an “average indexed monthly earnings” (AIME) formula based on your average covered earnings over a few years.
-Your AIME is then used to calculate your “primary insurance amount” (PIA), which is the monthly payment you will receive.
+Your AIME is then used to calculate your “primary insurance amount” (PIA), the monthly payment you will receive.

 Determining the Amount of Your Primary Insurance